TMSolution/PrototypeBundle/Resources/doc/Readme.md

             new Knp\Bundle\PaginatorBundle\KnpPaginatorBundle(),
 ```

-In the next step  database schema is needed.
+4. In the next step  database schema is needed.
 Please create it follow the command below:
 ```
 doctrine:schema:create
 ```

-Generate a classmapper file with command:
+5. Generate a classmapper file with command:
 ```
 classmapper:generate:friendlynames
 ```
 Paramater is the name of bundle or bundle's.

- In the file config.yml on the path: app/config/config.yml, add the line below to the import block:
+6. Add the line below to the import block:
 ```
+#config.yml
     { resource: classmapper.yml }
 ```
 and in the twig block in config.yml  add the command below:
 ```
+#config.yml
     globals:
         classmapperservice: "@classmapperservice"
 ```